-A. The text of the digital resource is available to Pass

-assistive technology that allows the user to

-enable text-to-speech (TTS) functionality.
+A. The text of the digital resource is available to Pass assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Additional Information: Chapter 2 (Overview: The Writing Process) was evaluated.
+All of the text was read properly with no lines or words skipped.

-Additional Information: 17/17 pages pass.
-Google Chrome and NVDA.

-Checked all 17 chapters.